The 4 Ways Christians Respond to Culture

 Implications for work: The position toward culture that these people hold opens up all sorts of potential for doing good.
 Christians in this group recognize that work is, in itself, good.
 They also try to bend the ways they go about doing it to make it even better, bringing God’s common grace to bear for the common good—and bringing uncommon glory to God in the process.

-They’re asking the questions of “How can we use this to improve lives?” in a way similar to what Tim Keller says in this Q conference talk.
+They’re asking the questions of “How can we use this to improve lives?” in a way similar to what Tim Keller says in this talk to pastors about how to minister to congregants.
 “Culture making is taking the raw material that God has made, and the potentials in that material, and drawing the potentials out and rearranging the material for human flourishing and human thriving as God defines it.”

 Andy Crouch, in his book Culture Making, reminds us that culture is really made up of lots of specific artifacts—music, clothing, books, movies, ads, automobiles, food, furniture, architecture, humor, and so much more.
 Therefore, through the goods and services we create in our work lives, we have an opportunity to add positive cultural artifacts to the total.
 It’s all about going into work with the attitude of a joyful creator and cultivator.
 So, Crouch asks, are we thinking about what we can do to create our cultural artifacts in such a way that Jesus is honored?